Office: Serena 313B

 MFA Sculpture - San Francisco State University, San Francisco, CA

 BFA Sculpture - University of Northern Iowa, Cedar Falls, IA

-Associate Professor Chris Wubbena is the head of the sculpture area and teaches all levels of sculpture and three-dimensional foundations at Southeast Missouri State University.
-Over the years, Wubbena has taught a wide range of classes covering basic sculpture techniques, experimental media, printmaking, professional practices and contemporary theory.
-His creative work, much like his teaching, navigates across disciplines, employing the use of sculpture, installation, photographic printmaking, drawing, sound, projection, and creative writing.
+Chris Wubbena is the head of the Sculpture area and teaches all levels of Sculpture at Southeast Missouri State University.
+Over the years, Wubbena has taught a wide range of classes, including Professional Practices, Two and Three-Dimensional Foundations Screenprinting, Etching, Drawing I and II, and Contemporary Theory and Criticism.
+His creative work, much like his teaching, navigates across disciplines, employing the use of sculpture, installation, printmaking, drawing, sound, projection, and creative writing.

-Currently, Wubbena's artwork generates from an interest in melding physical and cultural history into compositions that exhume and challenge issues from yesterday and today.
-Through an assortment of media, he creates artwork that most often references the link between geology, history, and everyday life, such as social stratification, political fissures, or historical sedimentation and erosion.
-In the end, the body of work created is an amalgamation of various landmarks and artifacts that investigate our shared contemporary existence as it sits teetering atop a world of accumulated beliefs, traditions, and misconceptions.
+Wubbena's artwork generates from an interest in melding physical and cultural history into compositions that exhume and challenge issues from yesterday and today.
+Through an assortment of media, he creates artwork that often references the link between geology, history, environment, politics, and contemporary civilization.
+In the end, the body of work created is an amalgamation of various landmarks and artifacts that investigate our shared existence as it sits teetering atop a world of accumulated beliefs, traditions, and misconceptions.